 Protect Our Internet appears to have been created in 2014 right before the White House meeting with Net Neutrality activists.
 It was not created in response to Ajit Pai’s repeal of net neutrality.
 It was created under the Obama administration by someone named Christian Beedgen of Redwood City or possibly someone spoofing him.
 I reached out to Mr. Beedgen for comment and have not received a response.

-Also since Popular Resistance says the protests at Pai’s house (address listed) is a Protect Our Internet event, does this mean Beedgen is responsible for the event?
-If I was Beedgen I would immediately get a really good lawyer.
+Also, since Popular Resistance says the protest at Pai’s house (address listed) is a Protect Our Internet event, does this mean Beedgen is responsible for the event?
+If I was Beedgen, I would immediately get a really good lawyer.
 This seems to make him a co-conspirator in the doxxing of a federal official in an attempt to intimidate him into changing a vote.
 Dude needs to straighten this shit out if he has nothing to do with it.
 When you have as much money as the Beedgen apparently has, there’s bound to be a clever litigator out there that will want to make him the deep pockets.
 Not Popular Resistance.

 Seriously, what is really going on here?
 This is absolutely nuts.

 Let’s leave it as a weird loose end for now, and I’ll get back to it in a minute.

 I showed this Popular Resistance bullshit to a friend of mine and he joked, “it makes more sense as a government run domestic spying operation, disguised as a ‘resistance action clearing house.’
 Check to see if these folks do business with Palantir.”

 Pretty funny if you know anything about Palantir.